githubnali/nalin-devTinder-UI/README.md

 - refactor our code by adding constants file inside utils and update the BASE_URL
 - create a components folder and move all the compnents into components folder

+# EP:17
+- You should not be able to access other routes without login
+- if token is not present to .login page
+- logout

 ## crafted
 Made with ❤️ love for developers everywhere
 Crafted with 💻 love, for coders by coders